David Acfield: Cricket career

 He was part of the successful Essex County Cricket Club team of the late 1970s and early 1980s and formed a noted county spin partnership with Ray East.
 He was a right-arm off break bowler and right-handed tail-end batsman.
 He played for Cambridge University from 1966 to 1968 and Essex from 1966 to 1986.
 He also appeared for MCC in 1973–74 and 1974.
 He was awarded his Essex cap in 1970 and had his Essex benefit season in 1981.

 He took 10 wickets in a match 4 times and 5 wickets in an innings 34 times.
 His best first-class figures, 8 for 55, came against Kent.
 Acfield was no batsman, failing to score a first-class fifty in 417 innings.
 His best score, 42, came against Leicestershire.
-His lack of batting ability, and strong competition from the likes of Fred Titmus and John Emburey, tolled against his chances of Test selection, although he was on the 'long list' for inclusion in the English team that toured West Indies in 1973.
+His lack of batting ability, and strong competition from the likes of Fred Titmus and John Emburey, told against his chances of Test selection, although he was on the 'long list' for inclusion in the English team that toured West Indies in 1973.

 After retiring he remained in the game and served on the ECB's management committee.